Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Introduction

-\paragraph{Differences and connections to the existing literature.} Finally, we would like to highlight the differences and connections between our work and two closely related recent results \citep{he2023law,saxe2019mathematical} in the following. \begin{itemize}[leftmargin=*] \item First, \cite{he2023law} empirically showed that a {\em progressive NC phenomenon} governed by a law of data separation occurs from shallow to deep layers.
+\paragraph{Differences and connections to the existing literature.} Finally, we highlight the differences and connections between our work and two closely related recent works \citep{he2023law,saxe2019mathematical} as follows: \begin{itemize}[leftmargin=*] \item First, \cite{he2023law} empirically showed that a {\em progressive NC} phenomenon governed by a law of data separation occurs from shallow to deep layers.
 Specifically, they observed that in trained over-parameterized nonlinear networks for classification problems, a metric of data separation decays at a geometric rate w.r.t. the number of layers.
-This is similar to our studied within-class feature compression at a geometric rate, albeit with different metrics (see the remark after \Cref{def:nc1}).
+This is similar to our studied within-class feature compression at a geometric rate, albeit with different metrics (see the remark after Definition~\ref{def:nc1}).
 However, they do not provide any theoretical explanation for the progressive NC phenomenon.
-While our research focuses on DLNs and may not provide a complete understanding of phenomena in nonlinear networks, our theoretical analysis of DLNs can offer insights into what we observe empirically in the deeper, nonlinear layers of such networks.
-This is supported by our findings presented in \Cref{fig:intro1}, which show that linear layers can replicate the function of deep nonlinear layers in terms of feature learning.
+While our research focuses on DLNs and may not provide a complete understanding of phenomena in nonlinear networks, our theoretical analysis offers insights into the empirical behavior of deeper nonlinear layers.
+This is supported by our findings presented in \Cref{fig:intro1}, which demonstrate that linear layers can replicate the function of deep nonlinear layers in terms of feature learning.